 • • • •

-But the main thing about this issue that we didn’t yet know is just when Severus Snape became “Dumbledore’s man”.
+But the main thing about this issue that we don’t yet know is just when Severus Snape became “Dumbledore’s man”.

 Within my interpretations, an alliance between Snape and Dumbledore certainly had been forged by Halloween, 1979.
 That much seemed plain.
 Snape had finished school in June of 1978.
 It isn’t particularly difficult to come up with any variety of plausible theories about an incident to hang a reason for him to turn his coat from during that interval.